niranair/workshop/Assignment2.md

-## <div align="center"> Using CDR and Mobile Phone Data in a Stacked Architecture Machine Learning Model to predict Malaria Dynamics in Nigeria
+## <center>Using CDR and Mobile Phone Data in a Stacked Architecture Machine Learning Model to predict Malaria Dynamics in Nigeria</center>

 ### **Introduction**